 The Balahar people are also known as the Vargis, Chobdars or Thakurs.
-They come from Rajastan where they once had a close economic and social links with the powerful Rajputs and other ruling communities.
-Since that time they have migrated east to the populous northern state of Uttar Pradesh.
+They came from Rajasthan where they once had a close economic and social links with the powerful Rajputs and other ruling communities.
+They worked as town criers who announced news from the Rajas to the villages.
+Since that time, the Balahar have migrated east to north central India.

 Pray that these Hindus will be given the chance to taste and see that the Lord is good.

 Ask the Lord to send out loving workers to go to the Balahar people.

 Pray for the Balahar to tune into Hindi radio programs.

 Pray that more Balahar would read the Hindi Bible and embrace the message.

 Ask the Lord to raise up a growing church among the Balahar in this decade.

 Scripture Prayers for the Balahar (Hindu traditions) in India.